 Ethernet Virtual Private Network - EVPN

-VXLAN is the de facto technology for implementing network virtualization in the data center, enabling layer 2 segments to be extended over an IP core (the underlay).
-The initial definition of VXLAN (RFC 7348) did not include any control plane and relied on a flood-and-learn approach for MAC address learning.
+VXLAN enables layer 2 segments to extend over an IP core (the underlay).
+The initial definition of VXLAN (RFC 7348) does not include any control plane and relied on a flood-and-learn approach for MAC address learning.

 Ethernet Virtual Private Network (EVPN) is a standards-based control plane for VXLAN defined in RFC 7432 and draft-ietf-bess-evpn-overlay that allows for building and deploying VXLANs at scale.
-It relies on multi-protocol BGP (MP-BGP) to exchange information and is based on BGP-MPLS IP VPNs (RFC 4364).
+It relies on multi-protocol BGP (MP-BGP) to exchange information and uses BGP-MPLS IP VPNs (RFC 4364).
 It enables not only bridging between end systems in the same layer 2 segment but also routing between different segments (subnets).
 There is also inherent support for multi-tenancy.
-EVPN is often referred to as the means of implementing controller-less VXLAN.

 Cumulus Linux fully supports EVPN as the control plane for VXLAN, including for both intra-subnet bridging and inter-subnet routing, and provides these key features: